OverviewPrimo Apostolo m. 1738

 - From Campogrosso: from the bar on the King’s Road continue on the road, skirting the East faces of the Sengio Alto, reaching the meadows of Malga Baffelan; follow the trail toward left heading to the Boale del Baffelan, enter it, reaching an hand-made stone wall (20 min.)

 - From Pian delle Fugazze: from the little pull-out near the bar which closes the King’s road, follow the road by walking; where the road is destroyed a steep trail crosses the and leads to the final section of the road.
 Follow it to a hairpin below the peak: a short trail starting from the hairpin leads below the East face (50 min).

 All the routes of Primo Apostolo

 An easy and short scramble starting from Malga Baffelan and rising to the Baffelan Col m.
 1661, then getting the summit via the Arroccamento Path.

 Report: from the King’s Road follow the trail toward Malga Baffelan, the head to left getting the Boale del Baffelan (iron’s chain) towards the Baffelan Col m.
 1661 (junction, signs), a saddle lying on Sentiero di Arroccamento.
 From the saddle follow towards right (North) the Arroccamento Path, getting to the saddle between Primo and Secondo Apostolo; a short scramble to the summit.

 All the routes on Primo Apostolo (UIAA Scale):

 - Spigolo Faccio IV, V, m.
 170 m.
-Fine classic route on very good rock, the most climbed of the peak
+Fine classic route on very good rock, the most attended on the peak

 - Via Arcobaleno IV, V, VI+ m.
 170